nkengderick/product-management/Readme.md

 ## Features

 - Create, read, update, and delete products using ExpressJs queries and mutations.
-- Manage product information like name, image URL, price, and category.
+- Manage product information like name, image URL, price, quantity and category.
 - Includes a pre-populated database with 500 randomized products with images from [picsum.photos](https://picsum.photos/).

 ## Stack